freedesktop/amd-umr/doc/sphinx/source/build.rst

     • pciaccess
     • libdrm

-These can both be found in Fedora and Ubuntu (as well as other linux distributions).
+These can both be found in Fedora and Ubuntu (as well as other Linux distributions).

 In **Fedora** they are called:
     • (pthreads is typically included with glibc)